isabella232/dynamic-media-classic.en-1/help/dynamic-media-newsletter.md

   * A CMSwire article that helps you understand how to update your rich media strategy to meet today's customer expectations.
   * Access to the on-demand webinar on Dynamic Media from the Skill Builder series.
   * Meet `Nick Peters`, Manager, Site Reliability Engineering, Adobe Experience Manager.
-  * Get up to speed on Dynamic Media and Dynamic Media Classic in Experience League.
+  * Get up to speed on Dynamic Media and Adobe Dynamic Media Classic in Experience League.

 * **[September 2019, Issue 09](https://experienceleague.adobe.com/tools/dynamic-media-demo/newsletter/Dynamic_Media_Newsletter_09_2019_Sept.html)**